matspina/screen-play-wright/README.md

 - Interactions are wrappers around Playwright methods to manipulate the browser.
 - Tasks fulfill user flows or group repeatable actions.
 - Questions verify the system state.

+Example of an interaction step:
+`await user.attemptsTo(Navigate.to(SamplePageTest.URL))`

+Example of a question step:
+`await user.asks(IsPageUrl.matching(/.*qa\.sample\.com\/some-test-page/))`

+## Screenplay steps

+- New interaction steps should be develop under `./src/screenplay/interactions`
+    - To list all available interactions in the terminal, run: `npm run list:interactions [FILTER]?` - e.g.: `npm run list:interactions` or `npm run list:interactions click`
+- New question steps should be develop under `./src/screenplay/questions`
+    - To list all available questions in the terminal, run: `npm run list:questions [FILTER]?` - e.g.: `npm run list:questions` or `npm run list:questions type`

 ## Setting up